rajeevt2001/Terminal-Notepad-Win/README.md

  - Comprehensive Keyboard Shortcuts: Fully embraces modern conventions with Ctrl+N (New), Ctrl+O (Open), Ctrl+S (Save), alongside Alt-key menu dropdowns and Tab traversal.

- - Cross-Compatible Theming: Reads and writes to the exact same config.txt file as the DOS version.
+ - Cross-Compatible Theming: Reads and writes to the same config.txt file as the DOS version.
 Change your color scheme or scrollbar settings here, and the DOS version will instantly match it.

 # Settings page
 Display Settings